broadinstitute/warp/website/docs/Pipelines/Ultima_Genomics_Whole_Genome_Germline_Pipeline/README.md

 | id | ID from the aligned BAM header. | String |

 #### Using outputs for downstream joint calling
-The outputs of the UG_WGS workflow are compatible with the WARP [Ultimate Genomics Joint Genotyping workflow](https://github.com/broadinstitute/warp/blob/develop/pipelines/broad/dna_seq/germline/joint_genotyping/UltimaGenomics/UltimaGenomicsJointGenotyping.wdl).
+The outputs of the UG_WGS workflow are not yet compatible with the WARP [Ultimate Genomics Joint Genotyping workflow](https://github.com/broadinstitute/warp/blob/develop/pipelines/broad/dna_seq/germline/joint_genotyping/UltimaGenomics/UltimaGenomicsJointGenotyping.wdl), but efforts to release the workflow are in-progress.

 <!--- Validation will go here --->